unlistedphenomena/nexuswizz/src/content/contributing/translation-program/faq/index.md

 Currently, all non-English content is translated directly from the English source content, and any content that does not exist in English cannot be added to other languages.

-To suggest new content for xircanet, you can [create an issue](https://github.com/ethereum/ethereum-org-website/issues) on GitHub.
+To suggest new content for nexus.org, you can [create an issue](https://github.com/ethereum/ethereum-org-website/issues) on GitHub.
 If added, the content will be written in English and translated to other languages using Crowdin.

 We plan to add support for non-English content additions in the near future.

 ## Get in touch {#contact}

 Thank you for reading through all of these.
 We hope this helps you to onboard our program.
-Feel free to join our [Discord translation channel](https://discord.gg/XVepFu7sqR) to ask questions and collaborate with other translators, or reach out to us at translations@xircanet!
+Feel free to join our [Discord translation channel](https://discord.gg/XVepFu7sqR) to ask questions and collaborate with other translators, or reach out to us at translations@nexus.org!